kaseyvee/scheduler/README.md

 ## Setup

+### Scheduler
+1. Install dependencies with `npm install`.
+2. Run the development server with `npm start`.

+### Scheduler API
+3. Clone [this](https://github.com/lighthouse-labs/scheduler-api) repository for the Scheduler API.
-Install dependencies with `npm install`.
+4. Install dependencies with `npm install`.
+5. Run the development server with `npm start`.
+6. If needed, navigate to `http://localhost:8001/api/debug/reset` to reset the database.

 ## Running Webpack Development Server